eProsima/Fast-DDS-docs/docs/realtime.rst

 It doesn't support necessary POSIX Realtime features.
 The feature is limited by the implementation of `std::timed_mutex` and `std::condition_variable_any`.

-It is important a method isn't blocked for indeterminate time to achieve real-time.
+It is important that  a method isn't blocked for indeterminate time to achieve real-time.
-A method has only to be blocked for a maximum period of time.
+A method must only be blocked for a maximum period of time.
 In Fast-RTPS API there are several methods that permit to set this.

 .. list-table:: **Fast RTPS non-blocking API**